krgamestudios/Tortuga/README.md

+This project is officially cancelled.
+It's too big, it's taken too much from me, and I can't keep going anymore.

 ## Outline

 Tortuga is a 2D MMORPG featuring permadeath, with an emphasis on multiplayer cooperation, exploration and customization.
 The game runs on customizable public and private servers.